MekaelWasti/CSCI-2020U---Group-Project/README.md

-4. URL to a video demo of your application
+4. URL to a video demo of your application: https://youtu.be/M2X6mSvmRAY